Lulani Faucets Review & Rating Updated: July 7, 2025

 Faucet Finishes

-Lulani offers a total of nine finishes on its faucets.
+Lulani offers a total of ten finishes on its faucets.
 Two of the finishes, chrome and brushed nickel, are .
 Matte Black is a .
 Brushed stainless steel is not an applied finish.
 It is the stainless material of the faucet buffed and brushed.
 The remaining finishes are (PVD) coatings.

-Most faucets are limited to one, two, or three finishes.
+A few, like the Ibiza, can be ordered in as many as eight finishes, but most faucets are limited to one, two, or three.
 The finishes offered largely depend on the finishes the faucet's manufacturer is capable of providing.

 The Ibiza faucet is also available in a .
 The handle and base can be given one finish and the spout and body another.
-Eight finishes choices are available which, when combined result in 56 split finish possibilities.

 Electroplating